ant-media/ant-media-documentation/docs/guides/recording-live-streams/s3-integration-http-forwarding.md

 ### Uploading HLS files to the S3 bucket in real-time

-When you use S3 integration your record will be uploaded as soon as the livestream finished.
+When you use S3 integration, your record will be uploaded as soon as the livestream is finished.

-If you want to upload your HLS content(m3u8 and ts files) in real-time to the S3-compatible systems(AWS, OVH, Digital Ocean, etc.) you can use the `HLS Upload` servlet.
+If you want to upload your HLS content (m3u8 and ts files) in real-time to the S3-compatible systems (AWS, OVH, Digital Ocean, etc.), you can use the `HLS Upload` servlet.

 To be able to use the HLS Upload servlet first, you should enter S3 credentials into the management console.
 Then, you can use HLS HTTP Endpoint instructions with the following property:
 - Open the management panel of your AMS, Go to the Application settings, and switch to Advanced settings.